yomidevs/local-audio-yomichan/README.md

 1. If you do not have internet access, you can still add audio to your cards.

-1. Compared to standard Yomichan, this improves coverage because it adds various sources not covered by Yomichan, such as Forvo, NHK 2016, and Shinmeikai 8.
+1. Compared to standard Yomichan, this **improves audio coverage** because it adds various sources not covered by Yomichan, such as Forvo, NHK 2016, and Shinmeikai 8.

+1. Much [pre-processing](https://github.com/Aquafina-water-bottle/local-audio-yomichan-build-scripts) has been done to this audio to make it as high quality as possible:
+    - All audio is normalized, so the volume remains relatively similar for each file.
-1. Volume normalization has been applied to the audio, and silence has been trimmed from the beginning and end of the source files.
+    - Silence has been trimmed from the beginning and end of each file.

 </details>

 <details> <summary><b>Disadvantages:</b> <i>(click here)</i> </summary>

-1. This setup requires about **2 GB of free space**.
+1. This setup requires about **3 GB of free space**.

-1. This setup requires Anki to be open or the server to be run manually (see below) in order for Yomichan to fetch audio from it.
+1. This setup requires Anki to be open or the server to be [run manually](#running-without-anki) in order for Yomichan to fetch audio from it.
 However, Yomichan can still fall back to its default sources if `local-audio-yomichan` is unavailable or does not have the requested word.

 </details>